vmware-archive/dis-api/dis-ingest/README.md

 ## Build

-The following command uses Spring Boot (although the application does not use Spring) to generate a combined JAR file with dependencies.
+The following command produces a zip file which Cloud Foundry can accept.

-    `gradle bootRepackage`
+    `gradle distZip`